howardjohn/service-apis-demo/README.md

 The demo installs a minimal deployment of Istio as a gateway controller only (no sidecars), an `httpbin` application as a test application, and example configuration to route to the httpbin backend.
 Additionally, the service-api CRDs are installed, but generally these would be done beforehand.

+An Ingress is also setup with similar routing rules.

 ## Use

 ```